 “We need to get educated and manage expectations,” said Julian, specifically discussing the hype around AI solutions and the tendency to see them as a magic bullet for problems a company faces.
 “We talk a lot about tech and AI, but nothing works without people and processes.”

 There are also issues of perception to consider.
 Legal is often seen as a source of costs for the company.
 By engaging with other groups, you can shift that perception, and build confidence that the legal team is a trusted partner to sales, HR, compliance, and other areas within your company.

-Jonathan emphasized that, “ensuring contracts are in a centralized, easy-to-search location is everybody’s job.
+Jonathan emphasised that, “ensuring contracts are in a centralised, easy-to-search location is everybody’s job.
 It extends beyond the legal department; if anyone within the ecosystem is noncompliant, the entire company could face consequences and headaches.”

 Look from implementation to adoption

 All agreed that the process is not one-and-done.
 Implementation is only the first step in an ongoing process of adoption that may require continued fine-tuning.

 “Don’t get discouraged when the tool is not perfect,” said Julian, emphasising the importance of continual improvement and development.
 “We’re okay with humans not being perfect, but we’re not okay with technology not being perfect.”

 As users interact with the contract management solution, they’ll find there are things they want that aren’t currently in place, and you should be prepared to take their desires into account to spur long-term adoption.

 “It’s an intuitive process,” said Nicki.
 “They say they want the minimally viable product, but really they want everything.
 You have to be able to iterate and evolve.”